josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 I'd say if you really want the job, go ahead and apply even if you feel you're only about half qualified.

 The truth is: the posting will contain mostly stuff you'll probably learn on the job anyway.
 It's notoriously more rigorous than the actual role.
-If you want it, shoot your shot.
+If you want it, shoot your shot, my friend.

 <CalloutPlusQuote>